polkadot-developers/substrate-docs/content/docs/main-docs/why-substrate/choose-a-dev-platform.md

 ---
-# title: Choosing a development platform for your project
+title: Choosing a development platform for your project
-# version: '3.0'
 keywords:
   - blockchain
   - consensus
   - substrate
   - architecture
 ---

-# Choosing a development platform for your project

 Cover the main tenets: